INVEST (mnemonic): Independent

-One of the characteristics of Agile Methodologies such as Scrum, Kanban or XP is the ability to move PBIs around, taking into account, amongst other criteria, their relative priority.
+One of the characteristics of Agile Methodologies such as Scrum, Kanban or XP is the ability to move PBIs around, taking into account, amongst other criteria, their business value.
 When PBIs are tightly dependent, it might be possible to combine them into a single PBI.

 Negotiable

 According to Agile methodology, while the PBI lies in the product backlog it can be rewritten or even discarded, depending on business, market, technical or any other type of requirement by team members.

 Most notably though, Negotiability relates to the degree to which the Developer has freedom to negotiate the detail of the solution with the Business once in development.
-A story should not form a rigid contract detailing the design, but should instead talk of business outcomes the user will be able to conduct once implemented.
+A draft story should not form a rigid contract detailing the design but should instead talk of business outcomes the user will be able to conduct once implemented.
 The amount of 'wiggle room' the analyst leaves the Developer in this regard is a measure of its Negotiability.
-A highly negotiable story therefore typically aims to keep away from detailed UI design, certainly insofar as the Value Statement and Acceptance Criteria are concerne.
-Stories are not detailed specifications and nor should they aim to be.
+A highly negotiable story therefore typically aims to keep away from detailed UI design, certainly insofar as the Value Statement and Acceptance Criteria are concerned.
+Draft stories are not detailed specifications and nor should they aim to be.

+Upon achieving Definition of Ready to be included in an iteration (and subsequently built), this Negotiation shall have taken place and Negotiable becomes Negotiated.
+This is necessary because story acceptance requires proof that what Development built matches the request by demonstrating that expected behavior align with observed behavior.
+The wording of Bill Wake's original article speaks to this negotiation process, "Over time, the card may acquire notes, test ideas, and so on, but we don’t need these to prioritize or schedule stories."